Tonyg92x/42printf/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)
 <p align="center">
   This is a 42 project to learn c programming.
 The goal is to remake a printf function with basic input such as printing the string entered in the first agrument and every time a char is %, input the next argument with the right type.
 The character folowing the % indicate wich datatype to enter.
-Here is the possibilities of data type : %c for char , %s for strings , %i , %d for int , %u for uinsigned int , %x/X for hexadicimal , %p for pointers , %% for char %
+Here is the possibilities of data type : %c for char , %s for strings , %i , %d for int , %u for uinsigned int , %x/X for hexadicimal , %p for pointers , %% for printing a %

 <p align="right">(<a href="#top">back to top</a>)</p>